412 Food Rescue: Food Rescue Hero App

 412 Food Rescue's reliance on the efforts of thousands of volunteers is made possible through an application launched by the organization in November 2016 called Food Rescue Hero, which is available in both the Google Play Store and the iTunes App Store.
 Over 7,000 people have downloaded and registered on the application.

 A volunteer who is a registered user of the application will receive an alert whenever a prospective donor wishes to donate.
 Details, including the food, the quantity, and the distance is made available to the volunteer, who provides his or her own vehicle to pick-up the food and deliver it to the non-profit organization that receives it.
 The application's algorithm matches the available food to a suitable recipient.

 FarmShare

 The FarmShare program is a CSA that allows consumers to purchase a weekly share of locally grown produce, benefitting farms in the Pittsburgh area, as well as 412 Food Rescue.

 Good Food Project

 At the Good Food Project, bulk food donations are stabilized by volunteers into grocery bags of food and ready to eat meals to increase food access.

 412 Food Rescue’s Good Food Project is located inside the Food & Energy Hub in Millvale.
-In this unique, shared space, volunteers turn surplus foods into healthy, heat-and-eat meals and grocery bags of nutritious food to be distributed to neighbors experiencing food insecurity.
+In this shared space, volunteers repackage surplus foods into heat-and-eat meals and grocery bags to be distributed to neighbors experiencing food insecurity.